olileo1/tutorials/random_variables.md

 f(z) = \frac{1}{\sqrt{2 \pi}} e^{-\frac{z^2}{2}}
 $$

-The PDF can be used to tell you the probability, that an observations of a standard normal distribution lies in a certain interval.
-For example the Probability that a random generated value $x$ of a standard normal distribution is bigger and $-1$ and smaller than $1$ an be calculated like this:
+The PDF can be used to tell you that the probability of an observations from a standard normal distribution lies in a certain interval.
+For example the Probability of a randomly generated value $x$ from a standard normal distribution, which is bigger than $-1$ and smaller than $1$ can be calculated like this:

 $$
 P(-1 \leq X < 1) = \int_{-1}^{1} \frac{1}{\sqrt{2 \pi}} e^{-\frac{t^2}{2}} \, dt